Hoyg/azuredevopslabs/labs/vstsextend/kubernetes/readme.md

     ![AKS Dashboard](images/aksdashboard.png)

     **Note**: Under Release Definition, you can optionally disable **Execute Azure SQL: DacpacTask** and **Create Deployments & Services in AKS** tasks as they are required to run only once in the beginning.

-If you are new to Kubernetes, below are the descriptions for the terminolgy used in the lab document:

-[**Docker**](https://www.docker.com/){:target="_blank"}: Docker is a software technology, that provides operating-system-level virtualization to easily deploy applications in a sandbox (called containers) to run on the Linux.

-[**Images**](https://docs.docker.com/engine/docker-overview/#docker-objects){:target="_blank"}: An image is a read-only template, with the necessary instructions required for the application to run.

-[**Containers**](https://docs.docker.com/engine/docker-overview/#docker-objects){:target="_blank"}: Provides an isolated environment in which an app along with its environment is being run.

-[**Kubernetes**](https://kubernetes.io/){:target="_blank"}: Kubernetes is an open source system for managing containerized applications across multiple hosts, providing basic mechanisms for deployment, maintenance, and scaling of applications.

-[**Pods**](https://kubernetes.io/docs/concepts/workloads/pods/pod/){:target="_blank"}: A Pod is the basic building block of Kubernetes and represents a executable unit of the work.
-A Pod usually contains a single container.

-[**Services**](https://kubernetes.io/docs/concepts/services-networking/service/){:target="_blank"}: A service tells other pods about the services that your application provides.

-[**Deployments**](https://kubernetes.io/docs/concepts/workloads/controllers/deployment/){:target="_blank"}: A Deployment controller provides declarative updates for Pods

-[**Kubernetes Manifest file**](https://kubernetes.io/docs/reference/kubectl/cheatsheet/){:target="_blank"}: Kubernetes manifests with deployments, whereas services and pods can be defined in json or yaml.
-The file extensions .yaml, .yml, and .json can be used.

 ## Summary